Dean151/RuleKit/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FDean151%2FRuleKit%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/Dean151/RuleKit)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FDean151%2FRuleKit%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/Dean151/RuleKit)

-TipKit style API to trigger an arbitrary closure, or a NSNotification based on events and condition.
+A TipKit-style API to trigger an arbitrary closure, or an `NSNotification`, based on events and conditions.

+You *donate* events from meaningful places in your app, describe the *rules* that must hold, and RuleKit fires your *trigger* the moment they do.

 ## Usecases
-- To open your Paywall from time to time
+- Open your paywall from time to time
-- To prompt your user to add an App Store review
+- Prompt your user to leave an App Store review
-- Watching and sending achievements to Game Center with GameKit
+- Watch for and send achievements to Game Center with GameKit
-- Show a shortcut available for an action that is often performed by a user
+- Surface a shortcut for an action the user performs often
 - ...

 ## Requirements